nklein1/Backbone-Google-Maps/README.md

 # Backbone-Google-Maps-Example
-Just an opportunity for me to play with Google's Maps (and related) APIs
+An opportunity for me to play with Google's Maps (and related) APIs